 “The Sun is about halfway through its main-sequence stage, during which nuclear fusion reactions in its core fuse hydrogen into helium.
 Each second, more than four million tonnes of matter are converted into energy within the Sun’s core, producing neutrinos and solar radiation.” ~ Wikipedia

-The amount of the sun’s energy which reaches the earth’s surface is more than we could ever capture even if the entire surface of the earth were covered in solar panels.
+The amount of the sun’s energy that reaches the earth’s surface is more than we could ever capture even if the entire surface of the earth were covered in solar panels.
 Since of course, solar panels are generally only about 15% efficient.
 More on that in a second.
 Read on.

-This energy by the way, has already been produced by nuclear fusion within the sun’s interior, has left the sun’s surface and travelled millions of miles to finally impact earth in the form of sunlight and solar radiation.
+This energy by the way, has already been produced by nuclear fusion within the sun’s interior, has left the sun’s surface and traveled millions of miles to finally impact earth in the form of sunlight and solar radiation.

 We could never use up the sun’s energy because the sun produces that energy independently from us through nuclear fusion within it’s core, and it’s really only the first step before that energy gets to us.